Membership Inference Attacks for Unseen Classes: Shadow Models Fail on Unseen Classes

 \paragraph{Setup.} We assume a setting where the target model is trained on half the training data, the adversary has access to all but one class (from the remaining training data) to train the attack, and the query points are drawn from the unseen class.

-For each attack, we train 16 shadow models using the ``offline'' variant of the LiRA algorithm with a fixed, global variance estimate.
-(Due to computational constraints, we limit our attack to 16 models, but ~\citet{lira} note that ``With a global estimate of the variance, the attack performs nearly on par with our best attack with as little as 16 shadow models,'' making this a reasonable baseline.
-We do not expect our results to improve with more shadow models.)
+For each attack, we train 16 shadow models using the ``offline'' variant of the LiRA algorithm with a fixed, global variance estimate (following ~\citet{lira}).
 We use the LiRA attack unmodified except that the shadow models' training data excludes examples from the unseen class.

 We train shadow models on CINIC-10 and CIFAR-100 (using the superclass label set consisting of 20 classes).
 In Figure~\ref{fig:shadow-degradation} we report the performance of shadow models on queries from each class before and after dropping a single class at a time.
 We find that for both datasets, shadow models perform on par with a much weaker marginal baseline that does not learn per-example thresholds but rather fits a single threshold across all classes.